ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

   printed to be committed to the Committee on Health --  recommitted  to the  Committee  on  Health in accordance with Senate Rule 6, sec.
-8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee
+8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the cannabis law, in relation to medical  use  cannabis;
-  to amend chapter 90 of the laws of 2014  amending  the  public  health law, the tax law, the state finance law, the general business law, the penal  law  and  the criminal procedure law relating to medical use of marihuana, in relation to the effectiveness  thereof;  and  to  repeal article  33-A  of  the  public  health  law relating to the controlled substances therapeutic research act
+  to repeal certain provisions of  the  cannabis  law  relating  to  the prescription  monitoring  program;  and  to repeal article 33-A of the public  health  law  relating  to  the controlled substances therapeu- tic research act

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: